Current Research Team

 Swaneet Jha

-Swaneet is a second-year student at Stony Brook pursuing a B.S. in Biology.
+Swaneet is a third-year student at Stony Brook pursuing a B.S. in Biology.
 Through the Scholars for Medicine Bachelor/MD program, he looks forward to studying medicine at the Renaissance School of Medicine at Stony Brook.
 He is currently working with Dr. Woodson in the Department of Technology and Society to investigate the applications of Nanotechnology in healthcare and medicine.

 |